YogaGrit Fitness & Wellness Blog USA Logo

 by Gwenn Jones, CPT

-The Forearm Plank (aka Elbow Plank) is a super achiever and trains all your core muscles.
-From all abdominal muscles (transverse abdominis, rectus abdominis, and external and internal obliques), to and through the shoulders (deltoids), back, arms, legs, and glutes, this intense and regal move is a lifer!
+Nope, this no-wuss-exterminating-tiger trains all your core muscles.
+From all abdominal muscles (transverse abdominis, rectus abdominis, and external and internal obliques)—to and through the shoulders (deltoids), back, arms, legs, and glutes—this intense and regal move is a lifer!

 • Take an All-Fours position (Hands & Knees); Wrists align directly under your shoulders; Knees directly below your hips

-• Pull your Abs in deep, stiffen your core and extend one leg at a time straight behind, feet flexed hip-width apart, toes on the mat, legs straight (see image below)
+• Pull your Abs in deep, stiffen your core and extend one leg at a time straight behind, feet flexed hip-width apart, flexed toes on the mat, legs straight (see image below)

 • Hands flat and wide, forearms parallel with each other; shoulders broad (do not clasp hands together)